DST05/cybersecurity-portfolio---TryHackMe/TryHackMe/Pre-Security/Operating-Systems-Basics/Windows-Basics/README.md

 Unlike the other rooms, this room was mainly a reinforcement activity for me rather than introducing significant new concepts.
 The practical activities provided a quick opportunity to reinforce where common system information and security tools are located.

 The room also reinforced that Linux is not the only operating system used in cybersecurity.
-Although Linux is widely used in many cybersecurity environments, Windows remains highly relevant due to its widespread use in organisations and its importance in system administration and security.

-The room also reinforced that Linux is not the only operating system used in cybersecurity.
-Although Linux is widely used in many cybersecurity environments, Windows remains highly relevant due to its widespread use in organisations and its importance in system administration and security.
+Although Linux is widely used in many cybersecurity environments, Windows remains highly relevant due to its popularity in organisations and its importance in system administration and security.